-C. Huber et al., "Analysis of the "Crack Characteristic Signal" Using a Generalized Scattering Matrix Representation," IEEE Transactions on Microwave Theory and Techniques, Institute of Electrical and Electronics Engineers (IEEE), Jan 1997.
+C. J. Huber et al., "Analysis of the "Crack Characteristic Signal" using a Generalized Scattering Matrix Representation," IEEE Transactions on Microwave Theory and Techniques, vol. 45, no. 4, pp. 477-484, Institute of Electrical and Electronics Engineers (IEEE), Apr 1997.

 Electrical and Computer Engineering